 - Hands-on research jobs and project roles not often available to undergraduates at larger universities where graduate students are given preference – of the 14 Schools and Colleges at UWM, L&S receives over half of the incoming research grant money

-- Access to faculty – even large introductory lecture classes are taught by faculty with the assistance of graduate students
+- Access to faculty – even large, introductory lecture classes are taught by faculty with the assistance of graduate students

-- A path to graduate in 4 years for all of our majors – students who enter college prepared to begin college-level work, who meet regularly with their advisor to stay on track with the selection of a major and credit loads, and who promptly meet all registration deadlines are able to plan an efficient path to graduation
+- A path to graduate in four years for all of our majors – students who enter college prepared to begin college-level work, who meet regularly with their advisor to stay on track with the selection of a major and credit loads, and who promptly meet all registration deadlines are able to plan an efficient path to graduation

-Whether you know your major, have narrowed it down to a few choices, or are completely undecided, we encourage you to explore our majors and programs in more depth to learn about the required coursework, the student opportunities inside and outside of the classroom, and the career possibilities.
+Whether you know your major, have narrowed it down to a few choices, or are completely undecided, we encourage you to explore our majors and programs in depth to learn about the required coursework, the student opportunities inside and outside of the classroom, and the career possibilities.